 ❄️ Elsa Snowflake Tip: This Santa is one of the best Santa’s in Orlando!
 For my family, this is the Santa we visit each year, as Orlando locals.

-The Walt Disney World Resorts even get into the Christmas spirit!
+The Walt Disney World Resorts even get into the Christmas spirit.
 All of the Disney World Resorts decorate with the theme of the resort.
-There are a few Disney Resorts that are extra special including Disney’s Grand Floridian Resort and Disney’s Yacht & Beach Club Resorts.
-These three resorts add a little extra magic to their decorations.
+Many of the Disney Deluxe Resorts offer extra special magic including Disney’s Grand Floridian Resort and Disney’s Yacht & Beach Club Resorts.

 Disney’s Grand Floridian Resort & Spa